-At present Chrome lets you save page in either in HTML-only or complete webpage.
+At present, Chrome lets you save page in either in HTML-only or as complete webpage.
 You can’t save pages in MHTML format which are useful to share with your friends much like to PDFs.
-Though currently saving page as MHT is feasible through experimental flag offered by Google Chrome in dev. channel.
+But currently saving page as MHT is feasible through experimental flag offered by Google Chrome.

 To Enable Save page as MHTML for Chrome